Kermes (dye): Judaism

+As part of the Yom Kippur Temple service, a scarlet thread was tied to the horns of the scapegoat, before it was sent to the desert.

 Dye production

 Out of the four kermes scale insects tested in Israel, the wingless female Kermes echinatus with her unhatched eggs still in her body yielded the brightest red colorant.
 The scale insect is first dried and ground to a powder.
 The dyestuff is then placed in a pot of water and cooked on a low heat, which turns the water red.
 The water is then strained and is ready for use.
 Those familiar with the dyeing technique have noted that before inserting the fabric into the bath containing the dye solution, the fabric is first dipped into a bath of dissolved alum, which, when added to the dye solution, gives to the fabric its bright reddish-orange color, besides serving as a mordant.
 Darker shades are achieved by repeating the dyeing process several times, having the fabric dry, and re-dyed.